georgeartem/transcendence/README.md

 \frac{E_{\text{consciousness}}}{E_{\text{light}}} = (3.72)^2 \approx 13.84
 $$

 ###  8.4.1 Ω = m א₀²

-The speed of light c is the invariant limit of 4D spacetime. Ω is the information density boundary.
+The speed of light c is the invariant limit of 4D spacetime. Ω is the information density boundary in 5D.
 In the 5D geometric model, the true invariant is the uncountable infinity of the φ-vacuum — denoted **א₀** (aleph-null).

 Formal substitution yields: